Skip to main content

 import * as fs from "fs";

-Now, let's update our API interface to include Metis and IPFS methods.
-Since we have a few types of add-ons, let's create a new interface for each and then combine them into a single interface to be used in our API.
-Add the following code to your PriorityFeeApi interface in your example2.ts file:
+Now, let's update our API type to include Metis and IPFS methods.
+Since we have a few types of add-ons, let's create a new type for each and then combine them into a single type to be used in our API.
+Add the following code to your PriorityFeeApi type in your example2.ts file:

 qn_estimatePriorityFees(params: EstimatePriorityFeesParams): Promise<EstimatePriorityFeesResponse>;